ahadas/ahadas.github.io/_drafts/2020-04-15-nightly-builds-jenkins-github.md

 title: Nightly Builds in GitHub using Jenkins
 ---

-In this post I share a solution I have introduced for providing nightly builds of the muCommander project on GitHub.
+In this post I share a solution I have implemented for publishing nightly builds on GitHub.

 # Why Nightly Builds?